imanurag0202/Stock-market-chatbot/README.md

 - python-dotenv (for environment variable management)

-colorama (for terminal output styling)
+- colorama (for terminal output styling)
 ### Core Technologies Used:
-- Frontend:
-- Backend:
+- Backend: python
-- Database:
+- Database: NASDAQ + NSE
 - APIs: Groq
-- Hosting:

 ### Sponsor Technologies Used (if any):
 - ✅ **Groq:** Groq is used to accelerate machine learning models by providing high-performance inference.
 Although it’s not directly involved in the core functionalities of stock data analysis and forecasting, it can be integrated for improving the processing speed of large-scale sentiment analysis or financial model predictions.